The

 Church

-of Santa Maria del Carmine – Piazza Santa Maria del Carmine
+Santa Maria del Carmine – Piazza Santa Maria del

 Opening